frequently asked questions

 How long should we allow for photos with our bridal party

 45 minutes to an hour is a great amount of time.
 Add travel on top of that if we’re driving off to different locations for photos.
-30 minutes or less and we’d probably be rushed, and likewise an hour and a half or more is overkill.
+30 minutes or less and we’d probably be rushed, and likewise 90 minutes or more is overkill.
 We’re pretty ace at capturing some great photos, and getting you back to your family and friends sooner, rather than spending the day posing with us.
+On average we’re probably spending 10 or 15 minutes with your whole bridal party first, then allowing them to head back and join the party while we spend another 30 minutes capturing some awesome photos with just the two of you.

 Can you help with our timeline?